mainmatter/playbook/project-procedure/digital-products/README.md

 should be encouraged to make active use of the staging system to follow the project's progress and validate that the product is being built according to their expectations.
-Feedback given by stakeholders will be collected by the project team and addressed in issues in subsequent iterations of the product development stage or moved into a later increment of the project depending on the respective finding's priority.
+Feedback given by stakeholders will be collected by the project team and addressed in tasks in a subsequent [iteration](../../development-process/#iterations) of the product development stage or moved into a later product increment depending on the respective finding's priority.

-Once a complete increment of the application is finished, the respective state of the product will be released - ideally into a production environment - so real users can access the system and deliver first hand feedback.
+Once a product increment is completed, the respective state of the product will be released - ideally into a production environment - so real users can access the system and deliver first hand feedback.

 ### Growing a Foundation